The 4 Types of Ad Copy You Need to Know About - Knowledge Bomb #4

 “Remember that people scroll through Facebook quickly, so lead with your most important message.

 There are also a variety of different ad formats with different specifications for each.
-Stick to the important information and pay attention to the character count limit (click here
+Stick to the important information and pay attention to the character count limit (click here for ad specs).

 Get the good stuff in before the text is truncated.
 If you want to generate a specific action, be sure to make that part of the ad.
 For example, Visit our store, Call for a free quote, Check out our website, etc.